demasy/oracle-sandbox/README.md

 <br>

-### Contributing to the Oracle AI Database 26ai Free - Docker Development Environment.
+### Contributing to the "🚀 Oracle AI Database 26ai Free – Developer Environment".
-We welcome you to join and contribute to the Oracle AI Database 26ai Free - Docker Development Environment.
+We welcome you to join and contribute to the "🚀 Oracle AI Database 26ai Free – Developer Environment 🚀".
 If you are interested in helping, please don’t hesitate to contact us at founder@demasy.io

 <br>

 ###### Suggestions & Issues
-> If you find any issue or have a great idea in mind, please create an issue on <a href="https://github.com/demasy/oracle-database/issues">GitHub</a>.
+> If you find any issues or have a great idea in mind, please create an issue on <a href="https://github.com/demasy/oracle-database/issues">GitHub</a>.

 <br>